vladleesi/vladleesi/README.md

 }
 ```

 ⚡ Random fact: Programming can be a lonely business, but programmers have a secret weapon - rubber ducks.
-[Rubber duck debugging](https://rubberduckdebugging.com/) is when programmers passionately explain their code to a rubber duck, bugs tremble, syntax errors flee, and the code becomes a whimsical performance where even off-by-one errors can't resist the allure of the quacking wisdom.
+[Rubber duck debugging](https://rubberduckdebugging.com/) is when programmers passionately explain their code to a rubber duck, bugs tremble, syntax errors flee.
 Quack on, my friend!